A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 These walls around u?
 None of yall can keep em
-Cause if i gotta b
+Cause if i gotta smash it all to dust
+Burn jt all down

 Fightin demons, i do it for a livin
 One day ill turn this underworld to a heaven